-Commissioned by Peckham Space with funding from Southwark Council’s Greener Cleaner Safer fund, the Peckham Peace Wall comprises 4000 original post-it messages including those from London Mayor Boris Johnson and Leader of Southwark Council Peter John alongside those from residents.
+Commissioned by Peckham Platform with funding from Southwark Council’s Greener Cleaner Safer Fund, the Peckham Peace Wall comprises 4000 original post-it messages including those from London Mayor, Boris Johnson, and Leader of Southwark Council, Peter John, alongside those from residents.
 Each of these was digitally hand-traced by artists Garudio Studiage working with young people from Peckham.

-Viewing the Peckham Peace Wall up close, community members are able to read the notes and re-find their own contribution within the piece which spans the 3m x 9m western wall of Peckham Square, SE15.
-These are also interspersed with blank ‘notes’ onto which new comments can be made.
+Up close, community members can read the notes and re-find their own contribution within the piece which spans the 3m x 9m western wall of Peckham Square, SE15.
+These are interspersed with blank ‘notes’ onto which new comments can be made.

-When the time came to replace the windows and remove the original Peckham Peace Wall, members of the public were anxious not to lose this unique record of the public’s thoughts and emotional response to what had happened within their town centre.
-The permanent public artwork was developed in response to a public consultation led by young people from The Challenge with over 100 members of the public in Peckham on what they would like to see happen to the original Peckham Peace Wall and their thoughts about how best it should be preserved.
+When the time came to replace the windows and remove the post-it notes, members of the public were anxious not to lose this unique record of the public’s thoughts and emotional response to what had happened within their town centre.
+The permanent public artwork was developed in response to a public consultation led by young people from The Challenge, during which over 100 members of the public in Peckham expressed what they would like to see happen to the original Peckham Peace Wall and their thoughts about how best it should be preserved.

 Peckham Platform (then Peckham Space) launched an accompanying artwork inside the gallery.
 The Peace Blanket was initiated by Mhairi Macaulay, then a student at Camberwell College of Arts.
 Macaulay invited people of all ages to stitch a message onto a felt square and add it to the growing number of messages on display in the gallery.
 In its month-long showing, the blanket grew to include comments from hundreds of people and was displayed in Peckham Library in 2013.
 The Blanket was later shown in the V&A Lates: Peckham Takeover event in July 2013, where more squares were made by participants.